Deploy Detect using any MDM that supports custom configuration profiles and script execution.Documentation Index

 Deploy PPPC Profile

 Detect needs to read MCP config files in TCC-protected directories (Desktop, Documents, Application Support).
-Without a PPPC profile, macOS shows a permission dialog on every scan.Download the PPPC profile from the Detect configuration page in the Runlayer dashboard (Settings → Shadow MCPs), or use the button below:
+Without a PPPC profile, macOS shows a permission dialog on every scan.The profile targets a dedicated

 runlayer-scan wrapper binary so that Full Disk Access is scoped to the scan process only — not to general-purpose tools like uvx.- Upload the downloaded file as a custom configuration profile